swissquote/crafty/packages/crafty-preset-typescript/README.md

 </td></tr>
 <tr><th>Linters</th><td>

-Provides tslint, with a minimal configuration (should be extended in the future to match the one in stylelint)
+Provides TSLint, with a minimal configuration (should be extended in the future to match the one in stylelint)

 </td></tr>
 <tr><th>Commands</th><td>